Dissipation bounds the amplification of transition rates far from equilibrium: Stochastic thermodynamics of rate enhancement

 where the brackets denote a conditional average in a transition path ensemble connecting states $A$ and $B$ in time $t$, with path probability $P_0[\vec X(t)]$ in the first equality, or $P_\lambda[\vec X(t)]$ in the second equality.

 When transitions in both path ensembles are rare, $k_\lambda t$ and $k_0 t \ll 1$, the overwhelming majority of paths originating from $A$ will remain there on the timescales where the rate is time independent, so that $Z_A(\lambda)=Z_A(0)$.
-Generalizations away from this limit are discussed in the Sec.
-S2.
-However, when this normalization holds, combining Eq.~\ref{Eq:rate} with Eq.~\ref{Eq:Reweight}, we find
+In Sec.
+S1., we consider generalizations away from this limit, showing that the ratio $Z_A(0)/Z_A(\lambda)$ cancels contributions in Eq.~\ref{Eq:Reweight} due to different distributions of initial conditions.
+Thus, under mild assumptions, combining Eq.~\ref{Eq:rate} with Eq.~\ref{Eq:Reweight}, we find

 which is an exact relation between transition rates in the presence or absence of the dissipative process.
 Lower and upper bounds can be read off by applying Jensen's inequality to each of these expressions,